Why does my engine keep losing coolant?

-Sometimes engine coolant seems to disappear, as if by magic.
+Sometimes your vehicle will lose engine coolant, as if by magic.
 However, the reason your car’s losing coolant is far from magical: it’s almost always thanks to a coolant leak.

 Common signs of a coolant leak

 The easiest way to identify if you have a coolant leak is by checking underneath the engine for any puddles that are forming when you’re parked.

 If you notice one, keep an eye on your coolant levels as you drive.
 If they start dropping faster than normal, then you’ve probably got a coolant leak on your hands!

 Can coolant leak cause check engine light to show?

 Some car owners have also reported noticing the ‘Check Engine’ light displaying on the dashboard before identifying a coolant leak.

 This is because, when the coolant level is too low it affects the temperature level in the engine.
 If the temperature sensor in the engine judges the coolant to be too low to effectively protect the engine, it will provide a false reading, and trigger the ‘Check Engine’ or engine coolant sign to light up.

 Check your radiator hoses, the radiator and coolant reservoir or tank.
 Radiator hoses are common culprits, as the rubber hoses may degrade over time.
 Common signs of damage to these include swelling, cracks, unusual softness or holes.

 Generally, small holes in your radiator hoses or loose connections between hoses and the cooling system are the most likely cause of an external coolant leak.